ysyk2021/the-lifelong-learner-s-playbook-strategies-for-personal-and-professional-development/src/chapter-4-1.md

-Chapter 3: Building Self-Awareness: Techniques for Building Self-Awareness in Relation to Personal and Professional Development
+Techniques for Building Self-Awareness in Relation to Personal and Professional Development
 ===============================================================================================================================

 Building self-awareness is an important aspect of personal and professional development.
 In this chapter, we will explore techniques for building self-awareness in relation to personal and professional growth.